justanotheratom/ccw/README.md

 ```

 ## Homebrew
-An example formula is provided at `packaging/homebrew/ccw.rb`.
-Update the tarball URL and SHA before publishing a tap.
+The tap formula lives at `packaging/homebrew/ccw.rb` and is published to `justanotheratom/homebrew-ccw`.
+Update URLs/SHAs on each release.

 ## Release
 - Tag a version (`vX.Y.Z`) to trigger the release workflow.
 - Artifacts for macOS/Linux amd64 are built and uploaded from CI (`.github/workflows/release.yml`).
-- Update the Homebrew formula to point at the new tag.
+- Update the Homebrew formula to point at the new tag and push the tap.

 ## Testing
 Tests rely on `git` and `tmux`.
 CI installs tmux; local runs may skip dependency checks by setting `CCW_SKIP_DEPS=1` when needed.
 Use `make test` to run the suite.